avkewalr-msft/live-video-analytics/README.md

 ## This repo

 This repository is a starting point to learn about and engage in LVA open source projects.This repository is not an official LVA product support location, however, we will respond to issues filed here as best we can.
-Please file LVA product issues at [LVA/issues](https://github.com/Azure/live-video-analytics/issues).

 ## Contributing